RenderKit/ospray/doc/api.md

 the index order for each tetrahedron does not matter, as OSPRay internally calculates vertex normals to ensure proper sampling and interpolation.

+For wedge cells, each wedge is formed by a group of six indices into the vertices and data value.
+Vertex ordering is the same as `VTK_WEDGE` - three bottom vertices counterclockwise, then top three counterclockwise.

 For hexahedral cells, each hexahedron is formed by a group of eight indices into the vertics and data value.
 Vertex ordering is the same as